vennamsairam/linux/README.md

-whereis   - Locate the binary, source, and manual pages for a command top       -  View active processes live with their system usage useradd and usermod - Add new user or change existing users data passwd - Create or update passwords for existing users grep - to filter text awk - filter bit advanced find - find / -name xyz-001.txt nohup -to execute command in the background netstat- to check the open ports.
+whereis   - Locate the binary, source, and manual pages for a command top       -  View active processes live with their system usage useradd and usermod - Add new user or change existing users data passwd  - Create or update passwords for existing users grep    - to filter text awk     - filter bit advanced find    - find / -name xyz-001.txt nohup   - to execute command in the background netstat - to check the open ports.
 ```

 ## Filesystems: